fairscape/fairscape_web_client/docs/instructions.md

 4. Add relevant Keywords (e.g., python)
 5. Give a Description of the computation (e.g., Simple computation)

-Below the form, you'll see sections for:
+There are 4 placeholders:

-- Available Files
+- Available Files (registered files only)
 - Input Datasets
 - Output Datasets
 - Software Used

-You can drag and drop files from the Available Files section to the appropriate categories.
+Drag and drop files from the `Available Files` section to the appropriate categories.

 ## 7. Previewing RO-Crate Contents

 ![Step 7](../screenshots/7.png)

-After recording all necessary information:

-1. You'll see a table view of all the contents in your RO-Crate.
-2. The table includes columns for Name, Status, Type, and GUID (Globally Unique Identifier).
-3. All items should have a "Registered" status.
-4. You can switch between "Table View" and "JSON-LD View" to see different representations of your data.
-5. Click "Continue to Package" when you're satisfied with the contents.
+The `Review` step allows users to examine and verify all the metadata recorded in the previous steps.
+It offers two viewing options:

+### 1. Table View

+This view presents the RO-Crate contents in a tabular format with the following columns:

+- **Name**: Displays the name or title of each item in the RO-Crate
+- **Status**: Shows the current status of each item, typically "Registered" if properly added
+- **Type**: Indicates the type of content (e.g., dataset, file, person)
+- **GUID** (Globally Unique Identifier): Presents a unique identifier for each item

+### 2. JSON-LD View

+This view shows the RO-Crate metadata in JSON-LD format.
+It provides:

+- A machine-readable representation of the RO-Crate metadata
+- Detailed semantic information about the relationships between items

+Users can switch between these views to gain different perspectives on their RO-Crate contents.
+Once satisfied with the review, users can proceed to the RO-Crate packaging step.

 ## 8. Packaging RO-Crate